nxtlify/netlify-lambda-typescript-boilerplate/README.md

-# A minimal setup to Debug TypeScript on Node in VSCode
+# Netlify Lambda Typescript Boilerplate

-Please note that this repository serves as an example of one way that I've found to set up a minimal project which allows for debugging TypeScript that is running on Node in VSCode.
-At the time of writing I've only tested on a x64 based Windows 10 machine and have not verified that the same steps work in a multitude of other configurations or environments.
-Please note also the [prerequisites](#prerequisites) as well as an indication of what worked for me.
+A minimal setup to Debug TypeScript on Node in VSCode.

 ## Prerequisites: